oracle-livelabs/apex/ai-interactive-report-lab2/lab-1-create-a-scm-application/lab-1-create-a-scm-application.md

 In this lab, you will:

-- Set up the SCM data model.
-- Load the reference data and operational data.
+- Download and run the SCM data model and sample data scripts.
 - Create a Supply Chain Management application in your workspace.
 - Review the sample SCM objects and confirm the application shell is ready.